3 Drink Recipes That Are Better with Filtered Ice

 By: Alyssa Scavetta

-From your whiskey sour to your margarita on the rocks; ice is the key ingredient to a truly great cocktail, shaken or filtereddrinkrecipes_bodystirred.
+From your whiskey sour to your margarita on the rocks; ice is the key ingredient to a truly great cocktail, shaken or stirred.
 But when you’re drinking your Old Fashioned with ice that’s been made with unfiltered water or has residue in it, it can ruin even the best of mixed drinks.

 Why is this?
 Well, many municipalities treat their water with chlorine or chloramines to disinfect their public water supply.
 However, these disinfectants don’t tackle every contaminant that might be present in your water — including chlorine-resistant cysts like giardia and cryptosporidium — and can also leave an unpleasant taste and odor in your water.